 Additional metrics integrated with the keras NN library, taken directly from `Tensorflow <https://www.tensorflow.org/api_docs/python/tf/metrics/>`_

-Additional metrics integrated with the Keras NN library.
+Additional metrics integrated with the keras NN library, taken directly from Tensorflow

 How do I install this package?